Find Affordable College Courses

 24 Yearly Graduations

 University of Wisconsin - La Crosse is the 2nd most popular school in the nation for students seeking a bachelor's degree in nuclear medical technology/technologist.
 Roughly 10,500 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,585 per year, while in-state graduate students, on average, pay $8,651 per year.
-During the 2020-2021 academic year, 24 people received their bachelor's degree in nuclear medical technology/technologist from UW - La Crosse.
+The average in-state tuition for full-time undergraduates is $7,974 per year, while in-state graduate students, on average, pay $8,870 per year.
+During the most recent year for which we have data, 24 people received their bachelor's degree in nuclear medical technology/technologist from UW - La Crosse.
+Of these students, 71% were women and 6% were members of underrepresented racial-ethnic groups.

 #3